jianzwang/logs/pages/Trait Object(2).md

 		    fn clone(&self) -> Self;
 		  }
 		  ```
 		- The String type implements the Clone trait, and when we call the clone method on an instance of String we get back an instance of String.
-Similarly, if we call clone on an instance of **Vec<T>**, we get back an instance of **Vec<T>**.
-The signature of clone needs to know what type will stand in for Self, because that’s the return type.
+Similarly, if we call clone on an instance of **Vec<T>**, we get back an instance of Vec<T>.
+The signature of clone needs toknow what type will stand in for Self, because that’s the return type.